-There is a technique to lighting a traditional pizza oven (such as the Igneus pizza oven) which, once you have mastered it will only take about 10-15 minutes to get the oven up to a reasonable cooking temperature.
+There is a technique to lighting a traditional wood fired pizza oven.
+The Igneus Range, Delivita and Clementi Range all use this technique.
+Once you have mastered it will only take about 10-20 minutes to get the oven up to heat.

 Key things to note are;

 - Do not use paper to light the fire.
 Use a natural firelighter instead.

 - Use Kindling and Kiln Dried Silver Birch logs as fuel.

 - Silver Birch logs need to be 10-12 inches long and 3 inches wide for all ovens apart from the Igneus Minimo.
 (We reccomend 6 inches long and 1 inch wide for the Minimo)

 - WARNING: Do not use any form of accelerants such as petrol, kerosene or paraffin as it is extremely dangerous.